a0js/rpi-mpd-ympd/README.md

 FLAC - ~15% CPU - ~960kb/s stream

 If listening outside your home network, your ISP upload speed might not be enough to run FLAC.

+Also few clients can play FLAC streams, VLC will work though.